-- 18. Contents of Inspection Report (1) The Inspection Report of the Commissioner shall specify that - - (a) he has made a careful inspection of the railway and the rolling stock that may be used thereon; - (b) the moving and fixed dimensions as laid down have not been infringed; - (c) the structure of lines of rails, strength of bridges, general structural character of the works and the size of, and maximum gross load upon the axles of any rolling stock, comply with the requirements laid down; and - (d) in his opinion, the railway can be opened for the public carriage of passengers without any danger to the public using it. - (2) The Inspection Report shall be clear and concise and shall deal with all matters which are required to be considered, particularly whether the railway line is designed for standard loading and the instances of deviation or infringement of Maximum and Minimum Dimensions. - 19.
-Documents accompanying Inspection Report The following documents shall accompany the Inspection Report, namely:- - (i) Index Plan and Section of railways; - (ii) Tabulated details in Forms I to XIV; - (iii) List of Questions and Answers in Form XV; - (iv) Certificate by the General Manager of the concerned railway in Form XVI; - (v) List of infringements of Maximum and Minimum Dimensions in Form XVII; - (vi) Results of the bridge test in Form XVIII;
+- 18. Contents of Inspection Report (1) The inspection Report of the Commissioner shall specify that - (a) He has made a careful inspection of the railway and the rolling stock that may be used thereon; - (b) The moving and fixed dimensions as laid down have not been infringed; - (c) The structure of lines of rails, strength of bridges, general structural character of the works and the size of, and maximum gross load upon the axles of any rolling stock, comply with the requirements laid down; and - (d) In his opinion, the railway can be opened for the public carriage of passengers without any danger to the public using it. - (2) The Inspection Report shall be clear and concise and shall deal with all matters which are required to be considered, particularly whether the railway line is designed for standard loading and the instances of deviation or infringement of Maximum and Minimum Dimensions. - 19.
+Documents accompanying Inspection Report The following documents shall accompany the Inspection Report namely:- - (i) Index Plan and Section of railways; - (ii) Tabulated details in Forms I to DIV; - (iii) List of Question and Answers in Form XV; - (iv) Certificate by the General Manager of the concerned railway in Form XVI; - (v) List of infringements of Maximum and Minimum Dimensions I Form XVII; - (vi) Results of the bridge test in Form XVIII; - 20.
+Submission of Report to Central Government In respect of every reference made to him under sub-rule (3) of rule 3, the Commissioner shall submit an Inspection Report to the Central Government.